Sweeping a Pipeline

 Once we have the second sweep complete, we want to download the results and analyze them.

-We can update our script by adding a body to the analyze_results function.
-This will download the results of the second sweep, convert them to RDF graph objects, and analyze them.
+We can update our script by adding a body to the analyze_results

-Class Attribute Description
+Class | Attribute | Description |

-Dataset content the content of the dataset
+Dataset | content | the content of the dataset |

-Dataset content_type the MIME type of the dataset
+Dataset | content_type | the MIME type of the dataset |

 from rdflib import Graph